Koxx3/minimo/README.md

 Most settings will be configurable by the smartphone, and additionnal hardware buttons will allow you to control specific features.

 Some examples :
 - It can lock the escooter with bluetooth proximity (with a beacon, the smartphone or any bluetooth device).
-When locked, the power is so reduced that nobody can ride it is you aren't close enouth
+When locked, the power is so reduced that nobody can ride it is you aren't close enouth.
+You can also manually lock the scooter with the Smartphone.

 - You find the acceleration trigger to agressive at low speed ? you can change the acceleration curve for smooth trigger at low speed, and still have the beast once you push the trigger harder

 - You want a mode for some weather conditions like 'rainy' with less torque ? no problem.
 Use fast settings access on the application dashboard or configuration hardware buttons.

-- You feel the electric brake too strong at full power ? the progressive electric braking adjust the brake power in real time.
+- You feel the electric brake too strong at full power ?
+The progressive electric braking adjust the brake power with digital, or better, analog brake lever pressure sensor in real time.

-- You want an anti-theeth locking system ?
-It can lock the scooter when the smartphone is not connected or when a proximity bluetooth device is not visible.

 - You can to limit speed to legal limits at startup ?
 Simply enable the option, and the speed limit can be removed with a brake pressure at startup or the smartphone.

 - You want to control all settings for the Smartphone ?
 Use the Android native application or you can connect any device to the SmartElec in Wifi

-- You want to know if the is not issue inside you escooter deck ?
+- You want to know if there is not issue inside you escooter deck ?
 Temperature and humidity sensors will tell you is water entered inside the deck or if the ESC/battery is overheating.

 **>>> [Check all detailed features here](/documents/FEATURES.md) <<<**